pratyush98/dsg_assignment2k17/README.md

 # dsg_assignment2k17
-It includes analyzing the mushroom dataset and predicting its edibility
+It includes analyzing the mushroom dataset and predicting its edibility(please download the ipnb notebook to view it)

 PROBLEM STATEMENT: